 - Using an electric mixer with the whisk attachment, whisk the eggs and egg whites until fluffy, preferably for a few minutes.
 In a separate large bowl, beat the cream cheese until smooth.
 Add the eggs to the cream cheese, and whisk until the eggs and cream cheese form a smooth batter.

-- Mix salt, psyllium husk and coconut flour in a small bowl.
+- Mix salt, psyllium husk, and coconut flour in a small bowl.
 Add the flour mix one spoon at a time into the batter and continue to whisk some more.
 Let the batter sit for a few minutes, or until the batter is thick like an American pancake batter.
 How fast the batter will swell depends on the brand of psyllium husk – some trial and error might be needed.

-- Bake on upper rack for about 5 minutes or more, until the tortilla turns a little brown around the edges.
+- Bake on the upper rack for about 5 minutes or more, until the tortilla turns a little brown around the edges.
 Carefully check the bottom side so that it doesn't burn.

-- Place a large frying pan over medium high heat and heat up the oil.
+- Place a large frying pan over medium-high heat and heat up the oil.
 Add the ground beef and fry until cooked through.